webAutomationLover/google-map-scraper/README.md

 2. **Install the Google Maps Scraper script:**

+    You can install the Google Maps Scraper script in two ways:

+    **Method 1: Install from Greasy Fork (Recommended)**

+    * Click [here](https://greasyfork.org/en/scripts/537223-google-map-scraper) to install the Google Maps Scraper script.
+After installation, Tampermonkey will automatically manage the script.

+    **Method 2: Install from GitHub**

-    Click [here](https://github.com/webAutomationLover/google-map-scraper/blob/main/google-map-scraper.user.js) to install the Google Maps Scraper script.
+    * Click [here](https://github.com/webAutomationLover/google-map-scraper/blob/main/google-map-scraper.user.js) to install the Google Maps Scraper script.
 This link will open the script page on GitHub.

-    Next, click the "Raw" button, as shown in the image below:
+    * On that page, click the "Raw" button.

-    *Screenshot showing the location of the "Raw" button on the GitHub script page.*
+    * *Screenshot showing the location of the "Raw" button on the GitHub script page.*
     ![Install Button](https://raw.githubusercontent.com/webAutomationLover/google-map-scraper/refs/heads/main/resource/install_btn.png)

-    Clicking the "Raw" button will redirect you to the Tampermonkey script installation page.
+    * Clicking the "Raw" button will redirect you to the Tampermonkey script installation page.
 After installation, Tampermonkey will automatically manage the script.

 3. **Verify successful installation:**